How to Get Rid of Mustard Weed in Australian Lawns

 A part of the Brassicaceae family, Mustard Weed looks like many other common broadleaf weeds but only a few selective herbicides on the market are registered to control mustards, so it’s important to positively identify the weed so you can effectively treat it.

-What is Mustard Seed?
+What is Mustard Weed?

 While Mustard Weed can grow vertically as it matures (taller versions up to 80cm are common along Australian roadsides and in pastures), smaller plants are more likely to be found in Australian lawns and they’ll feature a basal rosette of jagged, deeply lobed leaves on stems that are a purple colour at the centre.
 Mustard Weed will blossom with bright yellow flowers.